foxlily95/All-About-God/README.md

         </h3>
         <img src="457699194_865658668995187_7061818248275211889_n.jpg" width="400" height="550" alt="Jim and Jehan">
         <p>Hi, we're Jim and Jehan and are both believers of our Lord Jesus.
 We intend to spread the gospel of the Lord and His goodness in our life through this
            website.
-We hope to inspire, encourage and uplift the spirit of those who reads our Bible-driven devotion and stories about God.
-And we pray that as you go through these reading materials, may the Holy Spirit touch your heart, heal your soul and draws you closer to our Almighty God.
+We hope to inspire, encourage and uplift the spirit of those who read our Bible-driven devotion and our stories about our personal encounter with God.
+And we pray that as you go through the reading materials, may the Holy Spirit touch your heart, heal your soul and draws you closer to our
+           Almighty God.
         </p>
         <p>Enjoy reading and exploring the Word of God and experience His love, grace and mercy everyday, and be able to establish an intimate and deeper
-           relationship and connection to Him.
+           relationship and connection with our Heavenly Father.
         </p>
         <p>For any inquiries, please feel free to <a href="contact.asp">Contact Us</a>
         <br>Thank you so much and God bless